Foods to Avoid on the Keto Diet

 While nuts are not traditionally viewed as carbohydrates, some types have a higher carb content that may prevent you from consuming less than 30 grams of net carbs per day, so be careful.
 Read our complete guide to the health benefits (and nutritional analysis) of nuts here.

 The good news most nuts are perfectly acceptable on a keto diet–and they're packed with healthy fats that foster ketosis.
 Remember to eat them in moderation and dole yourself out a serving size before sitting down with an entire bag.
 The lowest carb nuts are pecans, brazil nuts, macadamia nuts, and walnuts.
 Try out our delicious array of nut butters, too!
+We've also listed the best 14 nuts and seeds for keto dieters over here (the list includes macadamia nuts, chia seeds, pumpkin seeds, and more!
+They're rated by net carb count and fat/protein content for your keto-convenience when tracking macronutrients).
+Remember, keep the carb intake down, and the fat content up.

 When possible, choose organic animal meats and seafood that are grass-fed rather than grain-fed–they have more valuable nutrients.
 You should also avoid processed meats that have a lot of nitrates and additives that add no nutritional value to your diet.
 In general, avoid: